thortle/Twibot-20/tests_and_bugs.md

 - **Resolution**: Implemented batch size controls and memory monitoring
 - **Prevention**: Added memory usage reporting and optimized batch sizes

+#### 2.4.3.
+LLM Performance Limitations
+- **Issue**: The T5 model (used as a substitute for Llama) performed worse than DistilBERT despite being larger
+- **Impact**: The larger model (220M parameters vs 66M for DistilBERT) achieved lower accuracy (72.44% vs 78%) and F1-score (72.41% vs 77%)
+- **Resolution**: Documented the performance comparison and recommended DistilBERT as the preferred model
+- **Prevention**: Added detailed analysis of prediction behavior to understand why the larger model performed worse

 ### 2.5.
 Parquet Conversion Issues

 #### 2.5.1.
 Feature Type Preservation